e-textbooks in their most basic form are screen-rendered copies of print textbooks, but there are many different models of e-textbooks.

 Temple Libraries does not routinely collect and make available most commercial e-textbooks.

-Temple University Libraries are proud to provide our students with a list of e-textbooks and supplemental readings for the Spring 2020 semester.
+Temple University Libraries are proud to provide our students with a list of e-textbooks and supplemental readings for the current semester.
 Review the drop down list or browse the title list to see if a title assigned to your class is available.
 Please be sure to consult your professor about using the ebooks provided

 Open Educational Resources (OERs) are teaching materials which are publicly available online, including textbooks, lecture notes, assignments, tests, audio, video and animation.